Big Tech

 The major players have already partnered with the World Economic Forum, and its allies like the World Health Organization, and many have openly embraced the technocratic “great reset” of society and the world economy.

-When Facebook, Twitter, and Google align their content moderation policies with the recommendations of un-elected bureaucrats fully indoctrinated with an ideology that only works with global crisis to exploit, it won’t matter if you’re a liberal, a conservative, or a moderate.
+When Facebook, Twitter, and Google align their content moderation policies with the recommendations of un-elected bureaucrats fully indoctrinated with an ideology that only works with a global crisis to exploit, it won’t matter if you’re a liberal, a conservative, or a moderate.

 It will be too late.